 On our second day here in Leticia, José, a guy who’s recommended by Dan, Mike’s work colleague took us to register at the office situated opposite the hotel where we stayed.

 José had met us at the airport yesterday, welcoming us and helping us to get a taxi to the town.
 It wasn’t long before the others who were also on this day trip to five interesting places arrived.
 Together, we strolled down to Malecón Turístico and walked to the Isla de La Fantasia for our boat ride along the Amazon River.

 At the platform, we could see Santa Rosa Island, Peru, on the other side of the swelling river.
 While waiting for our boat to arrive, we saw the cute black dog again whom we fed some chicken at Asaderos Cali Pollos last night.

 It wasn’t long before our ride arrived and we got on the boat when they called our name.
-Around 20 minutes after we left the platform, we have to turn around again as something was wrong with the engine.
-We waited for a new boat to arrive in a different platform, and thankfully, it didn’t take a long time before our new ride, which was a much bigger boat came to the rescue.
+Around 20 minutes after we left the platform, we had to turn around again as something was wrong with the engine.
+We waited for a new boat to arrive on a different platform, and thankfully, it didn’t take a long time before our new ride, which was a much bigger boat came to the rescue.